speechkey/VKAppAuth/README.rst

 =========

 There is a wondeful `vk.com (aka vkontakte.ru) API wrapper <https://github.com/shazow/urllib3/blob/master/test/benchmark.py>`_.
-But if you would like to use it, you neet that your vk.com user authorize your application and gives it all required rights, bevor you obtain an access token and can make this wonderfull vk.com API wrapper usefull.
-VKAppAuth module gives you functionality to very easy get this access token.
+But if you would like to use it, you need that your vk.com user to authorize your application and gives it all required rights, before you obtain an access token and can make this wonderful vk.com API wrapper useful.
+VKAppAuth module gives you functionality to very easy get an application access token.

 Install
 =======